 What is Diabetic Retinopathy?

-Diabetic retinopathy is the most common diabetic eye condition.
-This condition occurs when blood vessels in the retina change, swell, leak fluid, or close completely.
-In some cases, new blood vessels may grow on the surface of the retina.
-In its early stages, diabetic retinopathy may cause no apparent symptoms, but if left untreated, it can cause blindness.
-The condition can appear in patients with type 1 or type 2 diabetes, and is more likely to develop if blood sugar is not regularly controlled.
+Diabetic retinopathy is a diabetic eye condition that occurs when blood vessels in the retina experience anatomical changes.
+These changes include swelling, leaking fluid, or a complete closure of the eye tissue.
+In some cases, newly formed blood vessels may grow on the surface of the retina instead of utilizing the structures that already exist in their natural state.
+Diabetic retinopathy may cause no obvious symptoms in its early stages, however, if left untreated symptoms can intensify and lead to possible blindness.
+This condition commonly develops in patients with Type 1 or Type 2 diabetes, and is more likely to grow if blood sugar isn’t regularly controlled.

 Diabetic Retinopathy Symptoms